munificent/game-programming-patterns/book/type-object.markdown

 <aside name="pattern">

-&ldquo;Pattern&rdquo; is the right word here.
+"Pattern" is the right word here.
 What we're talking about is one of the classic patterns from Design Patterns: <a class="gof-pattern" href="http://c2.com/cgi/wiki?FactoryMethodPattern">Factory Method</a>.